kevinslin/h7b-dendron-netlify/vault/notes.tutorial.docusaurus.md

 Pros:
 - generate documents as a Single Page Application (SPA), dark mode
-- Has sidebar navigation, menu bar, search bar, admonition, i18n built-in ([crowdin](https://crowdin.com/) plugin or alternative locale markdown files), `Next` and `Previous` UI links at the end of each doc page
+- Has sidebar navigation, menu bar, search bar, admonition, i18n built-in ([crowdin](https://crowdin.com/) plugin or alternative locale markdown files), `Next` and `Previous` UI links at the end of each doc page, tabbed content.
 - has url slug in frontmatter to generate a static URL for each md file

 Cons: